jpasqua/JAWS/README.md

 <a name="simple_module"></a>
 #### Simple Weather Module

 If you want to have a simple weather sensor that does not have solar charging, you can use a standard ESP8266 with a BME280 sensor.
-For example, you may want a module in the garage, a shed, the attic, etc. For these applications (typically indoors or otherwise protected), you may also have a display to display readings locally.
+For example, you may want a module in the garage, a shed, the attic, etc. For these applications (typically indoors or otherwise protected), you may also have a display to show the readings locally.
 You can even use an integrated module like [this one](https://usa.banggood.com/Nodemcu-Wifi-And-NodeMCU-ESP8266-0_96-Inch-OLED-Module-Development-Board-p-1154759.html?cur_warehouse=CN) that has the display pre-integrated.

 #### Additional Sensors